nasa/cFE/docs/README_functionaltest.md

 - `cfe_testcase`: a CFE-compatible library implementing test cases for CFE core apps.
 This must be loaded after `cfe_assert`.

-- `cfe_testrunner`: a CFE application that actually executes the tests.
-This is a very simple app that waits for CFE startup to complete, then executes all registered test cases.
-It also must be loaded after `cfe_assert`.

 ## Example startup script entries